MicrosoftDocs/azure-docs-powershell/azurestackps-1.4.0/Azs.Infrastructureinsights.Admin/Get-AzsAlert.md

 Get-AzsAlert -Filter "Properties/State eq 'Active'"
 ```

-Get all active alerts using much more efficient OData filter than getting all alerts from and filtering from example above.
+Get all active alerts using much more efficient OData filter than getting all alerts first and filtering from example above.

 Note: This is case sensitive so properties/state for instance will not work